vrbalxssandro/TCM/README.md

         *   It adds the clip's ID to the `sent_clip_ids` set to prevent future notifications for this clip.
     *   Logs actions (fetching clips, finding new clips, sending notifications, errors) to the console.
     *   Repeats the loop.

-## License

-This project is likely intended for personal use.
-If distributing, consider adding a license file (e.g., MIT License).